-Your Moroccan home away from home is located on a safe, beautiful property.
-You’ll find enough space around Home-Base to hang out, curl up with a cup of mint tea, or practice your Arabic.
-The Home-Base includes a common area with a wrap-around couch.
-Living areas are communal and you'll have more than enough space to keep your belongings.
+In the MIddle Atlas Mountains, curl up with a cup of mint tea, chat with our Moroccan team about women's issues or their perspectives, or practice your Arabic.
 You’ll feel right at home with the aroma of fresh home cooked Moroccan cuisine floating from the kouzina -- kitchen.
-Whether Fatiha, the CCS cook, is preparing a savory couscous, or you're learning the ins and outs of the perfect tagine with Khadija, the Program Officer/House Manager, you'll enjoy a menu full of healthy and delicious meals.
+Whether Fatiha, the CCS cook, is preparing a savory couscous, or you're learning the ins and outs of the perfect tagine with Khadija, the Program Officer, you'll enjoy a menu full of healthy and delicious meals.

 Our Bangkok Home-Base sits on a lovely piece of land surrounded by lush Thai trees and flowers, within walking distance of any necessary conveniences.
 Every room has a connected bathroom and AC control.
 You'll enjoy common areas, including a porch, a living room filled with travel books, and a small workout room.
 At the CCS Home-Base, you'll find a never-ending supply of familiar and exotic fruits in the fridge, a fun assortment of Southeast Asian condiments to sample, and tons of Thai tea.
 Enjoy tasty local dishes including pad thai and noodle soups—and of course, you're always welcome to lend a hand in the kitchen.